arteaga7/arteaga7/README.md

 ## Hi there 👋
-# HIL Testing Engineer | Data Analyst and Data Scientist in process
+# HIL Testing Engineer | Data Analyst | Data Scientist in process

 - 🔭 I’m currently working on: Validate the automotive testing evidence via Python scripts and libraries as OpenCV, Pandas, NumPy, Matplotlib,  Scikit-learn, Seaborn, SciPy, TensorFlow and SQL in the Automotive sector to increase productivity and decrease human error and delivery time.
 - 🌱 I’m currently learning Data Analysis and Data Science.